JGO324/course-storymap/README.md

 -	A vacation to Azores
 -	A vacation to Madeira
--	and a route map of my daily route to work.
+-	And a route map of my daily route to work.

 To create the story map, I need to create 3 js script file for each map for 3 different div map area.